Brussels to outlaw use of insecticide chlorpyrifos | DW | 06.12.2019

 German Green member of the European Parliament Martin Häusling spoke of a "good day for the environment and European consumers."
 However, he added that the decision came "15 years too late," and that use of the chemical "should never have been allowed."

-Chlorpyrifos was first licensed by EU states and the European Commission in 2005, despite health concerns already arising from animal tests at the time.
+Chlorpyrifos was first licensed by EU states and the European Commission in 2005, despite health concerns having already arisen from animal tests at the time.

 rc/aw (dpa, AFP)